Really Simple & Fun Things to Do At Home with Kids

 I totally get it!
 Fun is often equated with chaos and destruction-especially when it includes kids.

-The good news is that you can create and implement fun expectations {check out these helpful ideas and free printable worksheet to help you get it all sorted out HERE}.
+The good news is that you can create and implement fun expectations {look at these helpful ideas and free printable worksheet to help you get it all sorted out HERE}.
 Plus, use semi-structured activities and challenges (like the ones you find here) to keep it cool.

 Or maybe you’re concerned about spending money?
 Oh my stars!
 I SO get that one, too!